erkyrath/quixe/README.txt

 * Version History

+- ###
+  - Ensure that gi_load.js works no matter what order the javascript libraries load.

 - 1.1.1 (February 17, 2011):
   - Included GlkOte 1.2.3 (support for Glk 0.7.2: date and time functions)